pi-radio/piradio_vivado_projects/loopback_project/README.md

 64 bytes from 192.168.4.5: icmp_seq=2 ttl=64 time=0.386 ms

 ```
+## Resetting the OFDM project

+In case during execution a reset of the FPGA design and interfaces is needed, the following process can be followed without powercycling the board:
+* sudo sh remove.sh
+* sudo fpgautil -b design_1_wrapper.bit
+* sudo sh piradio_setup.sh

+The `` remove.sh `` brings down the interfaces, the fpgautil command reprogramms the fpga image, and then the ``piradio_setup.sh`` does the setup of the cores on the FPGA.

+### SDcard Ubuntu access

   The Ubuntu distro of the SDcard runs DHCP at boot and can be sshed with credentials:
   * username: ubuntu